vdelacou/googlesheet-litedb/README.md

 ## Features

-- 🔄 Full CRUD operations (Create, Read, Update, Delete)
+- 🔄 Simple CRUD operations (Insert or Update by Batch, Find All, Delete with id by Batch)
 - 📊 Uses Google Sheets as a database backend
 - 🚀 Type-safe with TypeScript
 - 🎯 Automatic type conversion for common data types
 - ⚡ Built-in caching for better performance
 - 📝 Simple API for data operations
-- 🔍 Strongly typed repository pattern

 ## Installation